Can I Sue My Employer For an L&I Job Injury?

 Wrongful Termination

 Washington Law is very interesting.
 An employee can be fired for no reason, but an employee cannot be legally fired for the wrong reason.
-Firings for race, gender, ethnic background, religion, disability, and retaliation are the wrong reason and such firings are illegal.
+Firings for race, gender, ethnic background, religion, disability, and retaliation are the wrong reasons, and such firings are illegal.
 If your employer fired you illegally, you might have grounds to file a wrongful termination suit against your employer.

 Employer Discrimination